CRM Maintenance Basics: Solving the Dirty Data Problem

-To ensure that organizations are in compliance with business and industry regulations, it’s important to always make sure that the data being used for their operations are secured, well-maintained and updated.
-Ever since the implementation of the California Consumer Privacy Act (CCPA) this year, companies are now required to give their users the option not to sell their personal data.
-In this light, businesses should see to it that their data is well maintained and organized to make sure that they are in compliance with this regulation, among others.
+To ensure organizations are in compliance with business and industry regulations, verify that the data being used for your operations is secured, well maintained, and updated.
+With the implementation of the California Consumer Privacy Act (CCPA), companies are required to give users the choice to opt out of having their personal data sold.
+In this light, businesses need clean, organized CRM records to maintain customer preferences and ensure compliance with this regulation, among others.

 3. Better decision making

 The decisions made by a business operator can make or break the organization.
-The ability to make strategic decisions require trustworthy data.
-This is why a properly maintained database is important, as the right set of data can help business managers make better, well-informed decisions.
-As more and more businesses nowadays rely on data for making sound decisions, the ability to maintain quality data has also become a priority for businesses.
+The ability to make strategic decisions requires trustworthy data.
+A properly maintained database can help business managers make better, well-informed decisions.
+As more businesses rely on data for making sound decisions, the ability to maintain quality data has also become a priority.

 How to Cleanse Your CRM

-Now that we have established the importance of maintaining your CRM and getting rid of dirty data, it’s best that you learn more about your options for your CRM maintenance.
+Now that we have established the importance of maintaining your CRM and eliminating dirty data, you will need to establish a plan and options for your CRM clean up.
 There are three options for you to accomplish this.

-• Hire an inhouse CRM and database manager
+1. Hire an in-house CRM and database manager

-Most modern CRM software now offer enhanced features, tools, and integrations which can help monitor and maintain your CRM’s health.
-This sort of feature can help you easily identify records with issues, such as duplication, inaccuracy, or inconsistency.
-However, these features are only limited to flagging items and will still need frequent human intervention
+Most modern CRM software now offer enhanced features, tools, and integrations that help monitor and maintain CRM data integrity.
+These options can easily identify records with issues such as duplication, inaccuracy, or inconsistency.
+However, these features are only limited to flagging and reporting on items and will still need frequent human intervention to address them.